Playstyles for SP

 Wrist scratch 1048

-In this variation of 1048, you use your wrist for the turntable.
+In this variation of 1048, you use your wrist movement for the turntable.

-It was not a major playstyle in the past, but more IIDX players started to adopt it when more high density charts were added (perhaps around Spada when Leggendaria was introduced).
+It was not a major playstyle in the past.
 It was initially popularized by insane BMS players who played with this style on the original JKOC controller, where the turntable distance is shorter.
+IIDX players started to adopt it when more high density charts were being normalized.

-Most players shift their entire body slightly to the side, so that you can place your scratch arm almost perpendicular to the cabinet.
+Most players rotate their entire body slightly away from the turntable (to the right for 1p), so that you can place your scratch arm almost perpendicular to the cabinet.
+You might also find it more comfortable if you shift closer to the turntable side.

 Thumb-index-thumb (aka 3/5 or thumb slide)

-Since two fingers are responsible for three buttons, there are issues when dealing with patterns with heavy 1/3 notes.
+However, since two fingers are responsible for three buttons, there are difficulties when dealing with patterns with heavy 1 and 3 notes.

 To overcome this:

-- you can bring the right thumb over to hit button 3, sharing the responsibility of button 3 with your left thumb.
+1. you can bring the other hand thumb over to hit button 3, sharing the responsibility of button 3 with your left thumb.
 This is called 3/5.

 Example: LICHT playing 1048 and transitioning into 3/5